PERSONAL BEST PRACTICES

 A variety of sustainable habits can be easily adopted into anyone's life to help reduce our impact on Earth.
-Below is a list of sustainable lifestyle tips that I recommend.
+Below is a list of sustainable lifestyle tips that we recommend.
 The list may seem huge but the goal behind all of it is to minimize, invest in quality, enjoy the outdoors, and be healthy.

 REDUCE (CONSERVE) ENERGY